-The young man who had emigrated to France two years earlier walked into the German Embassy on Rue de Lille in search of the German ambassador.
-When Grynszpan was informed that the ambassador was out on his daily walk, he was brought in to meet with diplomat Ernst vom Rath.
+Grynszpan was a young man who had emigrated to France two years earlier when he walked into the German Embassy on Rue de Lille in search of the German ambassador.
+Since the ambassador was out on his daily walk, Grynszpan was brought in to meet with diplomat Ernst vom Rath.
 Pulling out his revolver, Grynszpan fired five times at vom Rath and shouted, “You are a filthy kraut, and here, in the name of 12,000 persecuted Jews, is your document!”

 Hitler sent his personal physicians to Paris to treat vom Rath, but two days later the diplomat died from his wounds.
 The Nazi regime found the murder to be a welcome excuse to launch a vast pogrom against the Jews living inside its borders.
 Until then, Nazi policies toward the Jews, such as boycotts and deportations, had been primarily nonviolent, but that all changed in the hours after vom Rath took his last breath.